To map a drive manually:

 + E, will open Windows Explorer

-and then from the Tools menu, choose Map Network Drive.
+1. From the Tools menu, choose Map Network Drive.

 (You may need to hit the Alt key to see the Tools menu.)

-In the Map Network Drive dialogue, Choose a drive letter and then type in the address of the share you are mapping to.
+Once you are in the Map Network Drive dialogue, Choose a drive letter and then type in the address of the share you are mapping to.